Atlanta Teens Use Game Design Studio to Explore Injustice in Schools

-As teens surfaced the ways that race and racism manifested in their community over time and in Atlanta schools, iThrive facilitators led a brainstorming session around the prompt, “What do your teachers need to know about race and racism?”
+As teens surfaced the ways that race and racism manifested in their community over time and in Atlanta schools, iThrive facilitators led a brainstorming session around the prompt, "What do your teachers need to know about race and racism?"
 From there, teens collectively settled on three themes to inspire the design of their games, each relating to what they'd like to see in Atlanta schools:

 - Race should be taught in-depth